Hyrlos/Hyrlos.github.io/index.md

 - **Computer Science Bachelor**
   *2017 – 2018 | University of Montpellier*
 - **Higher National Diploma in Computer Science**
-  *2015 – 2017 | Toulouse university*
+  *2015 – 2017 | University of Toulouse*

 ## Work experience

 - **Control Engineer - CERN**
   *February 2024 - Today | CERN (European Organization for Nuclear Research), Geneva, Switzerland*
-  Modernized and standardized the software ecosystem for continuous monitoring of critical technical services, improving reliability, scalability, and compliance with industrial standards.
-Led deployment process renewal, infrastructure upgrades, and DevOps enhancements to streamline operations and boost efficiency.
+  Modernized and standardized the software ecosystem for continuous monitoring of critical technical services, improving reliability, scalability, and compliance with industry standards.
+Led the overhaul of delivery processes, infrastructure upgrades and DevOps enhancements to streamline operations and increase efficiency.
 - **Internship: Developer**
   *February 2020 – 9 months | ITK, Montpellier, FRANCE*
   Conception and development of a connector between Jira and Gitlab.
 The goal is to synchronise the issue tracking and help to simplify the support processes.